BoxcarsAI/boxcars/README.md

 - Prompt: a prompt is used by an Engine to generate text results.
 - Engine: an entity that generates text from a Prompt.
 - Boxcar: an encapsulation that does one thing (search, math, SQL, etc) and a many use an Engine to get their work accomplished.
 - Conductor: given a list of Boxcars and an Engine, an answer if found by breaking the promlem into peices for an indvidual Boxcar to solve.
 This is all joined back together to yield a final result.
 There is currently only one implementation - ZeroShot.
-- ConductorExecutor: manages the running of a Conductor.
+You can construct it directly, or just use `Boxcars::default_conductor`

 ## Installation